 The financial statements are prepared in sterling, which is the functional currency of the company.
-Monetary amounts in these financial statements are rounded to the nearest £.
+Monetary amounts in these financial statements are rounded to the nearest $\pounds$ .

-The financial statements have been prepared under the historical cost convention, [modified to include the revaluation of freehold properties and to include investment properties and certain financial instruments at fair value].
+The financial statements have been prepared under the historical cost convention.
 The principal accounting policies adopted are set out below.

-1.2 Going concern
+1.3 Going concern

-At the time of approving the financial statements, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+At the time of approving the financial statements, the directors have received confirmation that group support will be available for at least the next 12 months, enabling the company to meet its liabilities as they fall due.
 Thus the directors continue to adopt the going concern basis of accounting in preparing the financial statements.